Konichiwawa/Instacart_Analysis/README.md

 - Excel: Used for final reporting and presentation to stakeholders.

 ## Resources
+- Python_Scripts: A folder containing all Python scripts that were created for this project
+- Python_Visualizations: A folder containing all visualizations created and exported from Python
+- Instacaert_Project_Brief.pdf
+- Instacart_Report.xlsx: The final report
 - [Customers Dataset](https://github.com/Konichiwawa/Instacart_Project/files/9541838/customers.zip): The dataset containing information on customers.
 - [Data Dictionary](https://gist.github.com/jeremystan/c3b39d947d9b88b3ccff3147dbcf6c6b): A detailed explanation of the dataset's attributes and structure.